-3.(1) Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution.

-(2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law.

-(3) The tax administrator may, with the consent of Council, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation.

-(4) The tax administrator's responsibilities include

-(a) the collection of taxes and the enforcement of payment under this Law; and

-(b) the day to day management of the First Nation's local revenue account.
+- 3.(1) Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution. - (2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law. - (3) The tax administrator may, with the consent of Council, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation. - (4) The tax administrator's responsibilities include - (a) the collection of taxes and the enforcement of payment under this Law; and - (b) the day to day management of the First Nation's local revenue account.

-PART IV
+Authorization of Financial Management Board

+4. Notwithstanding any other provision of this Law, if the FMB gives notice to Council pursuant to the Act that third-party management of the revenues raised under this Law is required, Council authorizes the FMB to act as agent of the First Nation to fulfill any of the powers and obligations of the Council under this Law and the Act.

-LIABILITY FOR TAXATION
+PART IV LIABILITY FOR TAXATION